Convex-Dev/design/docs/tutorial/convex-lisp/index.md

 It is designed from the ground up to support immutable lattice data structures and functional programming for robust but flexible decentralised programs.

+You don't need to know Convex Lisp to use Convex, but it's a powerful tool for developers wishing to build dApps and digital assets.
+Most of the core Convex on-chain tools are written in and designed to be used from Convex Lisp.

 ## Why Lisp?

 The CVM is designed to be able to support many different languages and paradigms.
 However, we wanted a powerful language that would empower developers on Convex from the beginning, and chose Lisp as the first language on the CVM for a number of reasons: